 She commissioned stories, curated intimate ‘Listening Circle’ events where small groups shared experiences of housing, equality and parenting, and asked over 100 people about what they felt the media should cover more, working with illustrator Andrew Garthwaite who drew the interviewees.

 From 2016 to 2018 Louise was the first UK news editor for longform and special projects at BuzzFeed, which reaches 200 million users globally.

 Digiday interviewed her about her day-to-day work at BuzzFeed here.

 In 2017, a feature she edited on how newspapers recycle the same stories about single mothers on benefits was longlisted for the prestigious Orwell Prize, while a report on online filter bubbles spreading misinformation about autism was shortlisted for the British Journalism Awards.
 Another piece prompted Eurostar to change its wheelchair policy.

 She edited special projects such as a series on housing, which revealed families living in flats no bigger than a parking space, why people in their 30s still live with their parents, and how the housing crisis affects you based on your postcode.

-As a result of her work in 2017 and previously, Louise was a finalist in the Women of the Future awards 2017.
+As a result of her work, Louise was a finalist in the Women of the Future awards 2017.